 Surge and Lightening protection

-requires that AO CPE devices are protected against over-voltages on their different interfaces.
+Wyre requires that AO CPE devices are protected against over-voltages on their different interfaces.
 This is to guarantee customer safety under all conditions and to protect other CPE equipment.

 Temperature and Humidity

-does not impose any requirements as this is the responsibility domain of the AO.
+Wyre does not impose any requirements as this is the responsibility domain of the AO.
 However it is strongly advised to AO to follow industry standard practices.

 Fire resistance

-requires AO to select equipment that has at least protection class 121, and has all parts halogen free / self-extinguishing.
+Wyre requires AO to select equipment that has at least protection class 121, and has all parts halogen free / self-extinguishing.

 It should be noted however that being fully compliant with all legal requirements for CPE is the full and sole responsibility of the AO.